GaurangTandon/CPtools/tips.md

 1. Create snippet for cumulative sum of 2d array,

+# Specific kinds of problems

+## Problems where the complement graph is inputted

+1242B, 190E

+Approaches:

+1. DFS using a set that keeps self-deleting: this TLEd on 190E so go with DSU approach
+2. DSU (I didn't understand this approach :/ explained in editorial of 1242B)

 ## WTF

 1. How to check for overflow in long long consecutive products?
 Why did this happen? https://codeforces.com/group/K3Zd1r0QSA/contest/101612/submission/60599572 -_-